SGSE18/health-ledger-network/README.md

 requires a private key generated with the elliptic curve algorithm.

 ### New user work flow
-In Order to create a new key and a certificate signed by the `mainorg.health-ledger.de` organization, we can leverage the `openssl` command line tool.
+In Order to create a new key and a certificate, signed by the `mainorg.health-ledger.de` organization, we can leverage the `openssl` command line tool.